linebender/xilem/CONTRIBUTING.md

 Issues don't have a specific format.

-If you submit one, please be polite, remember that masonry contributors are unpaid volunteers, and include detailed steps to reproduce any problem.
+If you submit one, please be polite, remember that most Masonry contributors are unpaid volunteers, and include detailed steps to reproduce any problem.

 ## Pull requests